‘THE NEW NORM’: Hip Hop Artist Chingy Discusses His Recent EP ‘Chinglish’

-Early 2000s superstar Chingy joined BLACK ENTERPRISE’s Selena Hill on this week’s episode of The New Norm, where he discussed his most recent EP and his legacy in the hip-hop industry.
+Early 2000s superstar Chingy joined BLACK ENTERPRISE’s Selena Hill on this week’s The New Norm, where he divulged his most recent EP and lasting legacy on the Hip Hop industry.

 “I just decided to call it Chinglish because it’s my truth, my outlook, the way I view things.
 So it’s pretty much all about me, my terminology, and in St. Louis we have our own little slang,” Chingy shared.

 This project is slightly different from Chingy’s earlier records.
-On Chinglish, he discusses his rough upbringing, with hopes of connecting with his listeners on a more personal level.
+On Chinglish, he discusses his rough upbringing, with hopes of connecting with his listeners on a more personal note.

-The music industry’s ever-changing landscape can make it difficult for experienced performers to keep up with the times.
-Chingy shares the challenges he’s faced, including the increased use of artificial intelligence.
+The music industry’s ever changing landscape can make it difficult for experienced performers to keep up with the times.
+Chingy shares the challenges he’s faced amidst the changing circumstances, including the gradual use of artificial intelligence.

 “Now somebody can just have your voice, make a song, and put it out there.
 They need to really kill that because it can really destroy music.
 These are people’s careers and jobs and we can’t have that,” he expressed.